 Checking Brake Discs

 Brake discs, also known as rotors, are another crucial braking system component.
-The surface of a brake disc should be shiny, with only minor surface lines.
+Their surface should be shiny, with only minor surface lines.
 Significant grooves or a reduced shine indicate that the disc needs to be replaced.

 Visible grooves or imperfections on brake discs can compromise their performance, increasing stopping distances.
 A smooth and even surface on brake discs ensures better friction and braking efficiency.
 Frequent brake disc inspections maintain optimal braking performance and safety.